dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T951: Immigrants enrich society with diverse perspectives.
+### T951: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|